HeapReaper/Portfolio/README.md

 ## Personalizing
-You can edit the data files in `/src/app/data` to edit things like:
+You can edit the data files in `/src/app/data` to edit values like:
 - Name
 - Profile picture
 - Projects